County-call prep

 FAQ

-Who should I call before buying land?
+Which county office should I call first before buying land?

 Can the county tell me if land is buildable?